incomeproject/recipient/README.md

 ### Testing

 - Backend:
-  - From the repo root directory - `docker-compose -f docker-compose.test.yaml up --abort-on-container-exit`
+  - From the repo root directory - `docker compose up --build`
+  - From the backend folder - `npm test`
 - Frontend:
   - From the frontend folder - `npm test`